evictor/symbiose-tech-test/README.md

 - referenced `markdownify` lib would be used to convert HTML `body` to Markdown plain text
 - referenced `requests` lib would be used to send the POST requests

+## Choice of language, framework, and libraries

+I chose Python and GCP runtime because I thought this service made a lot of sense in a serverless model, and as far as I know Symbiose uses Python and GCP in house.
+I don't have much GCP or serverless experience, so I liked the idea of using this tech test as an opportunity to become more familiar with that paradigm.

+Flask framework for handling the incoming HTTP request is implied by GCP, but I probably would have chosen it anyway due to its (and the spec's) simplicity.

+I used `jsonschema` which helped formulate validations more quickly than implementing "from scratch".